skip to Main Content

 afcon cameroon footballThe tournament hosts usually qualify for the Group Stages of the competition proper automatically, though that didn’t happen in 2019 because of Cameroon being stripped of the right to host.
 That was because they failed to meet certain criteria laid out by the CAF Executive Committee and hosting duties were eventually handed to Egypt.

 Ivory Coast were due to host the 2021 AFCON but that was postponed to 2023 (played in Jan/Feb 2024 but called AFCON 2023) and Cameroon were allowed to now host in 2021 (hosted in 2022 but was called AFCON 2021).
 Guinea were due to host in 2023 but that was pushed back to 2025.
 Guinea, however, were stripped of the hosting duties due to insufficient preparations and the 2025 tournament awarded to Morocco.
+That was supposed to be held in the summer but as discussed already was moved to a December / January slot, although at least this time some of the tournament is held in the actual correct year.

 Usually what happens is that countries inform the Confederation of African Football that they’re interested in hosting the competition, with a shortlist then being drawn up.
 At that point, the CAF accepts more formal bids from the teams on the shortlist and considered which ones are best placed to host the tournament.